christian1741/Twitter-Sentiment-Analysis/README.md

 Twitter Sentiment Analysis | Naive Bayes Classifier

 I created this Twitter sentiment analysis for research purposes.
 I was interested in comparing the accuracy of a result being positive or negative when using different classifiers.
 In this example, I implemented Naive Bayes classifier using Python, and Tweepy and NLTK libraries.
-Currently I am working with Support Vector Machine and Decision Tree classifiers, which I will be positng here later.
+Currently I am working with Support Vector Machine and Decision Tree classifiers, which I will be posting here later.

-Intorduction
+Introduction

 Tweepy | There are excellent tutorials in its website http://www.tweepy.org